Pierre Turgeon (writer): Biography

 Turgeon's family has deep roots within Quebec's history; his ancestors were among the first to settle in New France in 1662.
 He was born in Quebec City, Quebec and completed his studies in literature at the Collège Sainte-Marie in 1967.
 In 1968, he joined Radio-Canada, where he became a literary critic, signing broadcasts on foreign writers and becoming the host for Book Club, a radio weekly critical review of current literature directed by Gilles Archambault.
 He also pursued a career as a journalist in Perspectives.
 In 1969, he founded l'Illettré with Victor-Lévy Beaulieu, Jean-Marie Poupart, Jean-Claude Germain and Michel Beaulieu.
 In 1970, he published his first novel, Sweet Poison, which received a warm welcome by critics and the public.

 In 1972, Turgeon won first prize for Dramatic Works at the CBC for The Interview, which he wrote with Jacques Godbout.
-This radio play served as inspiration for the feature-length movie La Gammick (1975), starring Marc Legault, Julien Poulin, Serge Thériault and Dorothée Berryman.
+This radio play served as inspiration for the feature-length movie The Mob (La Gammick) (1975), starring Marc Legault, Julien Poulin, Serge Thériault and Dorothée Berryman.
 In 1975, he founded Quinze Books, and was a publisher there for three years.
 During this period, he published many novels, including Coming Attraction and One, Two, Three.
 He wrote La Fleur aux dents, a movie starring Claude Jutra.
 The Quiet Revolution, which changed the Quebec society in the 1960s, greatly inspired Turgeon in his works during that period.